tdechaize/tools_tde/How config TDM MinGW32 MinGW64 into CodeBlocks.md

 Ce logiciel est un logiciel libre; voir les sources pour les conditions de copie.
 Il n'y a AUCUNE GARANTIE, pas même pour la COMMERCIALISATION ni L'ADÉQUATION À UNE TÂCHE PARTICULIÈRE.

-And, with simply source "hellowworld.c", you can test generation of program into IDE CB, choosing "create new project" in main windows of CB, and choose "console application" with no source proposed by default, because named "main.c", and choose compiler
-"TDM GNU GCC Compiler 64bit".
-You can select good directory/source with option "add file" after first creation of project into CB.

-One time project created, you can generate it with selecting main menu "Build" and choose submenu "Rebuild..." (or CTRL-F11).
-If, you apply all of precedent instructions, compile and link of your program with this new compiler must be succeeded.

 For TDM MinGW32, you must return into menu "Settings" of CB and select "TDM GNU GCC Compiler 64bit" compiler for copy it first, and then, first copy this compiler, and, to terminate, rename to "TDM GNU GCC Compiler 32bit" by example.